-Via the Internet: You may vote via the Internet by going to www.aalvote.com/CEMI in accordance with the voting instructions on the Notice of Internet Availability and the proxy card.
-Internet voting is available 24 hours a day until have been recorded properly.

-11:59 p.m., Eastern time, on July 27, 2020.
-You will be given the opportunity to confirm that your instructions properly.
+• Via the Internet: You may vote via the Internet by going to www.aalvote.com/CEMI in accordance with the voting instructions on the Notice of Internet Availability and the proxy card.
+Internet voting is available 24 hours a day until 11:59 p.m., Eastern time, on July 27, 2020.
+You will be given the opportunity to confirm that your instructions have been recorded properly.

 • By Telephone: You may vote by calling +1.866.804.9616 and following the instructions provided on the telephone line.
 Telephone voting is available 24 hours a day until 11:59 p.m., Eastern time, on July 27, 2020.
-Easy-to-follow voice prompts will allow you to vote your shares and confirm that your instructions have been recorded postage-paid return envelope that will be provided with the proxy card.
+Easy-to-follow voice prompts will allow you to vote your shares and confirm that your instructions have been recorded properly.